Non-congruence of homology Veech groups in genus two: Appendix

 \begin{proof} Consider the subgroup $H:= \left\{s \in \ZZ: r\mathds{1}+sw \in M \right\}$ of $\ZZ$.
 As $H$ is a subgroup of $\ZZ$, it is of the form $m\ZZ$ for some $m \geq 0$.
 By construction, there exists an $a \in \ZZ$ with $a\mathds{1} + mw \in M$.
 Furthermore we know that $M \cap \ZZ\mathds{1}$ can be regarded a subgroup of $\ZZ$ and so $M \cap \mathds{1}\ZZ = n \mathds{1} \ZZ$ for some $n \geq 0.$ We claim that $M = n\mathds{1}\ZZ \oplus (a\mathds{1} + mw) \ZZ.$ The inclusion $\supseteq$ is evident.
 Hence let us assume that $r\mathds{1} + sw \in M$.
 Since $s \in H$ we have $s = um$ for some $u \in \ZZ$, and thus

 Hence $r-ua = nv$.
 But then

 \end{proof}

-As it does simplify the notation and cannot cause any confusion we will from now on leave away the symbol $\mathds{1}$ when we want to embed $\ZZ$ into $\OD$.
-In other words, we write every $\ZZ$-module in $\OD$ as $[n;a+mw]$ for some $a,n,m \in \ZZ.$\\[11pt] As every ideal of $\OD$ is also $\ZZ$-module, it is generated by at most two elements.
+As it simplifies notation and cannot cause any confusion the symbol $\mathds{1}$ is usually omitted when embedding $\ZZ$ into $\OD$.
+In other words, we write every $\ZZ$-module in $\OD$ as $[n;a+mw]$ for some $a,n,m \in \ZZ.$\\[12pt] Since every ideal of $\OD$ is also $\ZZ$-module, it is generated by at most two elements.
 The converse is not true since e.g. $M=[1;0] = \ZZ$ is a $\ZZ$-submodule of $\OD$, but not an ideal.
 We therefore now describe under which conditions on $a,m,n$ the $\ZZ$-module $M$ is also an ideal.
 These conditions are just the same as in the case of non-square discriminants.